hungcq/knowledge-repo/IT/microservices-patterns/3-interprocess-communication.md

   - Broker-based: use a message broker:
     - Main consideration when choosing message broker: message ordering & scalability
     - Advs:
-      - Loose coupling: publisher don't need to be aware of consumers -> no need for service discovery
+      - Loose coupling: publishers don't need to be aware of consumers -> no need for service discovery
       - Message buffering -> increased availability
       - Allow 1 to many
     - Disadvs: